Gemcitabine and cisplatin chemotherapy

 GemCisplat can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 Tell your doctor if you have any bruising or bleeding you can’t explain.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Some people may need a drip to give them extra platelets.

-GemCisplat can reduce the number of red blood cells in your blood.
+GemCisplat can reduce the number of red cells in your blood.
 These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
+If they are low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.
-If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).
+If you are very anaemic, you may need a drip to give you extra red cells (blood transfusion).

 This may happen in the first few days after chemotherapy.
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist explains to you.
 It’s easier to prevent sickness than to treat it after it has started.